 Most recently Google embedded a new tracking method called FLoC in Chrome and started turning it on by default without any explicit opt-in consent from users.
 Google seems to know that if they were to give people an honest and easy-to-understand explanation of what they are doing with their data followed by a choice of whether to opt-in or not, hardly anyone would opt-in to it.

 In these instances and more, the big G is pushing a false sense of privacy to protect their business model — we call that “privacy washing”.
 This lack of transparency is an injustice to you, and every consumer.
 Remember what happened when the big bad wolf dressed in grandma’s clothing?
 When danger is cloaked in a friendly, familiar disguise, it’s easy to get sucked in (just like poor Little Red).

 The good news is that you can take back your privacy with DuckDuckGo.
 If you’re unfamiliar with DuckDuckGo, we're the Internet privacy company for everyone who's had enough of hidden online tracking and wants to take back their privacy now.

-Every day millions of people rely on our free all-in-one solution (private search engine, tracker blocker, mobile browser) to stay private online.
+Every day millions of people rely on our free all-in-one solution (browser, private search engine, tracker blocker, and more) to stay private online.
 They no longer get those creepy Google ads that follow them around online.
 Our business model is non-creepy contextual ads, based just on your search results, and having nothing to do with you as an individual.

-When people use our app on mobile or our extension on desktop, our tools protect their online activity by keeping their search history private and blocking the most nefarious hidden web trackers in our extensive tracker dataset.
+When people use our browsers and extensions, our tools protect their online activity by keeping their search history private and blocking the most nefarious hidden web trackers in our extensive tracker dataset.
 DuckDuckGo puts the power to be private back in the hands of people, not companies that are desperate to watch everything you do online.
 It’s privacy, simplified – the same Internet, just with more privacy.